HOW TO CHOOSE CARTON STAPLES

 How to staple a box lid and bottom

-The illustration below show how to staple the bottom with 53/F type and the top with 561/C type carton staples.
+The illustration below shows how to staple the bottom with 53/F type and the top with 561/C type carton staples.